Fine-Tuning DistilBERT for Restaurant Search NER

 ['[CLS]', '5', 'star', 'rest', '##ura', '##nts', 'in', 'my', 'town', '[SEP]']

-The word "resturants" became three subword tokens.
-The fix: label only the first subword of each word, and assign -100 to the rest (and to special tokens).
-The Trainer ignores -100 positions when computing loss.
+Here, we can see the word resturants became three subword tokens.
+The fix is simple.
+We label only the first subword of each word.
+We assign -100 to the rest, and to the special tokens.
+The Trainer ignores -100 positions when it computes loss.

 PYTHON